STEllAR-GROUP/blaze_tensor/README.md

   tensor-like data structure with three additional argumnts: 'pagedilation',
   'rowdilation' and 'columndilation' (step-size between the pages, rows and the columns of the underlying tensor, respectively).
+- `blaze::QuatSlice<...>`: a view representing a slice of 'thickness' one along the page/row/column tensor of a 4D dense array

 ### Operations

 - All element-wise arithmetic operations that are supported by the Blaze library: